 The Minimum operate time setting should be used with great care because the operation time is according to the IDMT curve, but always at least the value of the Minimum operate time setting.
-For more information, see the IDMT curves for overcurrent protection section in this manual.
+For more information, see Chapter 11.2.1 IDMT curves for overcurrent protection in this manual.

-The timer calculates the start duration value START DUR, which indicates the percentage ratio of the start situation and the set operating time.
+The timer calculates the start duration value START\DUR, which indicates the percentage ratio of the start situation and the set operating time.
 The value is available in the monitored data view.

 There are three operation modes in the blocking function.
-The operation modes are controlled by the BLOCK input and the global setting in Configuration/System/ Blocking mode which selects the blocking mode.
-The BLOCK input can be controlled by a binary input, a horizontal communication input or an internal signal of the IED program.
+The operation modes are controlled by the BLOCK input and the global setting in Configuration > System > Blocking mode which selects the blocking mode.
+The BLOCK input can be controlled by a binary input, a horizontal communication input or an internal signal of the protection relay's program.
 The influence of the BLOCK signal activation is preselected with the global setting Blocking mode.